 Last, but certainly not least, cacao can enhance mitochondrial biogenesis, or, the creation of new mitochondria!
 If you’ve read about Unfair Advantage, you know how important it is to have healthy mitochondria, and more of them.
 It is the flavanol epicatechin in chocolate which is responsible for mitogenesis.
 In one study, oral administration of epicatechin to senile mice shifted numerous biomarkers towards those of young mice, including sirtuin 1, a well-recognized regulator of mitochondrial biogenesis.
 In another mouse study, treatment with epicatechin improved exercise performance by ~50% compared to controls, and enhanced muscle fatigue resistance by ~30%.
 The epicatechin group also recorded significant increases in mitochondrial volume in hindlimb and cardiac muscles.

 Does chocolate have caffeine?

 Yes, but in much smaller amounts than coffee.
-So much less, you could probably eat a square or two of dark chocoalte before bed without any trouble falling asleep.
+So much less, you could probably eat a square or two of dark chocolate before bed without any trouble falling asleep.
 The really cool energy-giving molecule in coffee is called theobromine.
-Theobromin is the primary alkaloid found in cocoa that is responsible for multiple positive effects, one of which is similar to the affects of caffeine.
-Although theobromine is present in other plants, there’s a high contentration in dark chocolate, with measures between 237-519 mg per 50g.
+Theobromine is the primary alkaloid found in cocoa that is responsible for multiple positive effects, one of which is similar to the affects of caffeine.
+Although theobromine is present in other plants, there’s a high concentration in dark chocolate, with measures between 237-519 mg per 50g.